 Wearable and discreet, the SolusGuard solution allows workers to call for help with a simple push of a button, then routes emergency calls and texts to a variety of contacts immediately after the button is pushed.
 Organizations can customize the communications to go to one or more people in the organization, a security company or anyone else that would be able to help in the event of an emergency.
 The device also automatically calls 911.
-Supported by a software platform that includes a check-in/check-out function and 24/7 call monitoring, the SolusGuard solution protects lone workers whether they are on the road and have an accident or a health issue, are the victim of an accident while working alone in a stockroom or warehouse, or alone on a shift.
+Supported by a software platform that includes a workplace safety app and enterprise monitoring, the SolusGuard solution protects lone workers whether they are on the road and have an accident or a health issue, are the victim of an accident while working alone in a stockroom or warehouse, or alone on a shift.
 And it helps employers ensure that their employees make it home safely to spend the holidays with their family.

 To learn how you can protect your employees this holiday season, visit our website today.